ab4d/Ab4d.SharpEngine.Samples/README.md

     ```
   - In your application use "#if DEBUG" to add a button or some other way for the user of your application to open the Diagnostics window.
 In the button event handler, create an instance of the `DiagnosticsWindow` and set the `SharpEngineSceneView` property to your instance of the SharpEngineSceneView object.
 Then show the DiagnosticsWindow.
 See the `OpenDiagnosticsWindow` method for an example code.

-- Some **Intel graphics cards** may not work with shared texture in WPF's SharpEngineSceneView control (`WritableBitmap` is used instead, but this is slower).

-- To enable **Vulkan validation**, install the Vulkan SDK from: https://vulkan.lunarg.com/
-  When Vulkan validation is installed and enabled by the Ab4d.SharpEngine (`EngineCreateOptions.EnableStandardValidation` is set to true when creating the engine),
-  then each Vulkan call is checked by the validation layer and this can give much better error reports (all Vulkan validation reports are logged at Warn log level).

 ## Change log